rootxtrem3/Cyber-Group-20/README.md

 - A **Linux-based** operating system
 - **Docker** and **Docker Compose** installed

-Once prerequisites are met, simply run the setup script to deploy the entire environment.
+After the requirements are met, clone this repo. the cd into the cloned directory. use docker compose up --build to build it all

 ---

-© 2025 ThreatView Project.
-All rights reserved.